Aberdeen - v1.10.1

 • Recursively copies properties or array items from src to dst.
 It's designed to work efficiently with reactive proxies created by proxy.

 • Minimizes Updates: When copying between objects/arrays (proxied or not), if a nested object exists in dst with the same constructor as the corresponding object in src, copy will recursively copy properties into the existing dst object instead of replacing it.
-This minimizes change notifications for reactive updates.
+This minimizes change notifications for reactive (proxied) destinations.

 Type Parameters